GrantWils23/Portfolio-Project-5--Ecommerce-Applications/README.md

 ## Search Engine Optimization

-To aid the reliability of the websites success, search engine optimization practices where implemented in the wesite to try and boost its raitings on a search.
+To aid the reliability of the website’s success, search engine optimization practices were implemented on the website to try and boost its ratings on a search.
 To do this, I brainstormed criteria based on the three key unique selling points of the company, two of which are specialization in services.
-I tried to identify those pointwebsite'splement it into the site structure where appliwere by using the meta tawebsitethe header and using keywords and descriptions to boost its chances of being found in a search result.
+I tried to identify those key points and add them to the site structure where they best apply.
+Using the meta data tags in the header and using keywords and descriptions to boost its chances of being found in a search result.

+Organizing the structure of the semantic html is an important part as the content of the website must be useful and valuable to the user.
+This also means trying to avoid keyword stuffing.

 ![image](https://user-images.githubusercontent.com/72948843/206468148-eb7aab44-b9cd-43a7-ba1b-d32cfda59fd9.png)

-Also a link to the file in assets: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/seo-research-documentation.pdf" target="_blank"><b><i>" keyword research"</i></b></a>.
+Also a link to the file in assets: <a href="https://github.com/GrantWils23/Portfolio-Project-5--Ecommerce-Applications/blob/main/assets/seo-research-documentation.pdf" target="_blank">**" keyword research"**</a>.

 Also part of SEO requires a sitemap.xml file and a robots.txt file these were created and added to the base level of the project.

 ![image](https://user-images.githubusercontent.com/72948843/206470095-c99c80fc-02e2-446a-b4a4-f63907ec0eec.png)

-To generate the sitemap.xml file, I used a website called <a href="https://www.xml-sitemaps.com/" target="_blank">XML Sitemaps</a> which is a free tool that scrolls your website and generates a report on your website of page impportance.
+To generate the sitemap.xml file, I used a website called <a href="https://www.xml-sitemaps.com/" target="_blank">XML Sitemaps</a> which is a free tool that scrolls your website and generates a report on your website of page importance.
 This file helps boost the site's trustworthiness.

 [Back to Top](<#contents>)